-If your undergraduate GPA was below a 3.0, you will have to take the GRE, the GMAT or the MAT.
+If your cumulative undergraduate GPA was below a 3.0, you will have to take the GRE, the GMAT or the MAT.
 If your undergraduate GPA was a 3.0 or higher, you are exempt from this requirement.

 Although a computer is helpful in the completion of any degree, it is not required for the graduate degree programs.
 However, most communication will be sent via e-mail to each student's JBU e-mail account; therefore, it is extremely beneficial to have a computer.

-The graduate business programs do not have a firm application deadline; however, we suggest that you apply at least six weeks prior to the beginning of your first course to allow ample time for transcript evaluation and recommendation forms.
+The Graduate Business programs do not have a firm application deadline; however, we suggest that you apply at least six weeks prior to the beginning of your first course to allow ample time for transcript evaluation and recommendation forms.